Corumbela

 Corumbela is a village in the province of Málaga, Andalusia, Spain.

 The date of foundation is unknown, although it is believed that it was populated by Iberians.

 The name is Roman and means "dove".

 At present, the village has about 300 inhabitants, because it never recovered from two natural disasters that occurred at the end of the 19th century: the phylloxera plague, a disease that affected the vineyards, and a strong earthquake, which badly affected the economy and made many people emigrate.

 It is located at an altitude of 632 m, which results in great views in all directions, including views of the Mediterranean Sea.

-Corumbela has landscapes in which you can fully enjoy the splendor of nature, since it is right beside the Sierras of Tejeda, Almijara and Alhama Natural Park.
+Corumbela has landscapes in which are full of enjoyable nature, since it is right beside the Sierras of Tejeda, Almijara and Alhama Natural Park.

 History

 In 1493 the Catholic Monarchs Ferdinand II of Aragon and Isabella I of Castile, after completion of the conquest of the Emirate of Granada, gave Corumbela as payment for services to Diego Fernández de Córdoba y Mendoza, 3rd Count of Cabra.

 Afterwards it belonged to the Ducal House of Medinaceli, which owned the Estate until 1811 when the Cortes of Cádiz prohibited the lordships.

 From 1811 until 1868 it had its own council.

 In 1867 there was a regrouping into new municipal units in which Corumbela became part of the municipality of Sayalonga, where the Town Hall is located today.